fcladera/Qriro/README.md

 ### Using Bluetooth (recommended)
 1. Start the android application, and select "Connect Bluetooth".
 The button will turn red.
-2. Exec the dataProcessor.bin application, with the following parameters

-./dataProcessor.bin BT bluetoothAddress portApplication

-BluetoothAddress should have the following pattern (AB:CD:EF:01:23:45) port indicates the TCP port where the virtual reality application will ask for data.
+2. Exec the dataProcessor.bin application, with the following parameters `./dataProcessor.bin BT bluetoothAddress portApplication` BluetoothAddress should have the following pattern (AB:CD:EF:01:23:45) port indicates the TCP port where the virtual reality application will ask for data.
 3. Select "Start Drawing" to send data to the Server.

 ### Using TCP (on WiFi)
-1. Start dataProcessor.bin with the following parameters
+1. Start dataProcessor.bin with the following parameters `./dataProcessor.bin TCP portDevice portApplication`

-./dataProcessor.bin TCP portDevice portApplication

 2. Start the android application.
 Modify TCP parameters to suit your connection configuration (Server IP and portDevice)
 3. Select "Start Drawing" to send data to the Server.

+### Get rotation matrix
+1. Connect to the C server using TCP
+2. Send the TCP request `GETMAT`

 ## TODO
 - The angular position is obtained integrating Gyro values.
 This method suffers from drifting over time.
 Better solutions can use the accelerometer too.